Self-Deception: I Spent Years Detecting Lies in Others While Telling Them to Myself

 I had to accept that my life desperately needed to change direction and slowly stopped getting in my own way.
 It’s been a long, miserable road already.
 Worth it, but miserable.

 I’ve since written several notebooks worth of my thoughts, feelings, life experiences, and lies on paper.
-I’ve cried and bitterly called myself names, furiously punched my bed and the air, screamed inside my car and into pillows, and isolated from friends and family at times out of feeling overwhelming waves of guilt or shame.
+I’ve cried and bitterly called myself names, furiously punched my bed and the air, screamed inside my car and into pillows, and isolated from friends and family out of guilt and shame.

 I’ve gotten so goddamn mad at myself in the moment, but following my rage and sadness always comes an incredible sense of relief.
 I started accepting my feelings and no longer felt the need to hold myself back.
 My inner critic began to soften.